mach-research-lab/.github/profile/README.md

 ## Hi there 👋

-We are Accelerators Chalmers

-Welcome to the official GitHub repository of the Accelerators lab, a university research group dedicated to advancing knowledge in computer science and engineering.
+**MACH** is a research group at **Chalmers University of Technology** dedicated to advancing the frontiers of computer science and engineering.

-About Us
+## About Us

-The Accelerators Lab brings together faculty, graduate students, and collaborators to explore cutting-edge topics in:
+The MACH Research Lab brings together faculty, graduate students, and collaborators to explore innovative ideas in computing systems.

-Computer Architecture

-Hardware/Software Co-Design

-Machine Learning and AI Systems

-Quantum Computing and Error Correction

-High-Performance and Energy-Efficient Systems

-We aim to bridge theory and practice, producing research that advances both scientific understanding and real-world impact.
+Our mission is to bridge theory and practice — producing research that advances both scientific understanding and real-world technology.

+## Research Areas

+We conduct research in several key areas:

+- **Computer Architecture**
+  Exploring novel processor and system designs to improve performance, scalability, and efficiency.

+- **Hardware/Software Co-Design**
+  Integrating hardware innovation with software development to create optimized computing solutions.

+- **Machine Learning and AI Systems**
+  Designing architectures and frameworks that accelerate machine learning and intelligent computation.

+- **Quantum Computing and Error Correction**
+  Developing reliable and scalable quantum architectures and error correction techniques.

+- **High-Performance and Energy-Efficient Systems**
+  Building sustainable computing systems for next-generation performance.

+## Vision

+Our goal is to design computing systems that are faster, smarter, and more sustainable — shaping the future of both classical and quantum computing..